SchoppAx/php-sleeper-api/docs/README.md

 ## Overview

-The following docs include all current methods you can use with examples.
+The following docs include all current methods you can use to read content from sleeper with examples.
 See the navigation or start with the [Quick start](quickstart.md) for more details.